 CRI = GPA x CDW

 Students are ranked by percentile rather than individual slots in an effort to maximize the number of students eligible for admission and Regent Scholarships.
 In a graduating class of 400, the top 4-6 students will be ranked as the top 1% rather than 1, 2, 3, 4 out of 400; the next 4-6 students will be ranked as the top 2%, and so on.
 Percentile rankings align with the information requested by most universities.
-Colleges and universities that require specific numerical ranking may also request that data.
+Colleges and universities that require specific numerical ranking will see that reported on the student’s transcript.

 Candidates for initial honors placement shall have: